How to Plant, Grow, and Care for Dahlias

 - Make sure the “eyes” are all pointed up.

-It bears repeating that dahlias should never be planted outside until all danger of frost has passed.
+It bears repeating that they should never be planted outside until all danger of frost has passed.
 Many a flower has withered and died due to an overanxious gardener jumping the gun.
 Check your hardiness zone for the average date of your region’s last frost and use that as a strict guideline.

 Paper Towel Starts